Annual Parish Meeting

 Information on previous Annual Parish Meetings can be found in the right hand menu

-The 2019 Annual Parish Meeting was held on 4 April at 6.45pm in the Club Room
+Minutes of the Annual Parish Meeting held on Thursday 4 April 2019 in the Parish Hall Club Room at 6.45pm

 My year as Chairman has flown by.
 I must start by offering my sincere thanks to David Baker, Jill Baker, Adam Reeves and Paul Taylor, all of whom are stepping down from the Parish Council this year.
 David and Jill are responsible for encouraging the Parish Council to be outward looking and democratic and they most certainly deserve the thanks of the whole community for their many years of work on your behalf.
 We wish them both some good family time in North Devon.